 Is there any treatment for FPIES?

 The only treatment is strict avoidance of food triggers.
 If a child ingests an allergen, they may require hydration at a hospital.
-The good news is that children usually outgrow this allergy.
+The good news is that children usually outgrow this allergy, usually by age 3 or 4.

 Common Food Triggers